fbpx

 Can You Reverse Fatty Liver?

 • Losing weight.
 Research shows weight loss is the number one best thing you can do to get control of NAFLD or reverse it.
-Even losing 3% of your body weight can significantly help your liver health.
+Even losing 3% of your body weight can help your liver health significantly.

 • Changing your diet can help lower the fat in your liver and help your overall health and wellness.
 The Mediterranean diet appears to be helpful for liver health.